Accenture/ALM-SF-Metadata-API-Python-Tools/README.md

 - Bitbucket Cloud
 - Bitbucket Server

-Detailed explanation can be found at [Call Git Server README](/callGitServer/README.md)
+Detailed explanation can be found at [Call Git Server README](/callGitServer/README.md).

+## Generate Package

+Creates a package.xml from a JSON.

+Detailed explanation can be found at [Generate Package README](/generatePackage/README.md).

+## Merge Metadata

+Merges splitted components into destination metadata.
+Instead of comparing two files, this script can be used to automatically merge a retrieved package with individual components, such as Custom Fields, Custom Labels, Sharing Rules, .. or Profile permissions.

+Detailed explanation can be found at [Merge Metadata README](/mergeMetadata/README.md).

 ## Merger

-Builds a package with the changes between source and target branches or commits.
+Builds a package with differences between source and target branches or commits.

-Detailed explanation can be found at [Merger README](/merger/README.md)
+Detailed explanation can be found at [Merger README](/merger/README.md).

 ## Nomenclature